 Subscription and Packages Explained!

-There are two different packages that are available to you when you sign up to FindMyPast.
-You may just be interested in the records that are held within your respective country, (US & Canada, UK or Australia).
+Two different packages are available to you when you sign up to FindMyPast.
+You may just be interested in the records that are held within your respective country, (US & Canada, UK, or Australia).

 Or you may opt for the World Subscription where you have access to records from all of these countries.

-For me I like how you have this chose of whether you just want to view your respective country’s records or whether you want to view records from all over the world.
+For me, I like how you have this choice of whether you just want to view your respective country’s records or whether you want to view records from all over the world.

 FindMyPast Subscriptions and Packages: